BioB.A. University of Virginia, 1979M.A. University of Virginia, 1982Ph.D. University of Virginia, 1999

 As a research scholar R. Berne explores the intersecting realms of emerging technologies, science, fiction and myth, and the links between the human and non-human worlds, with a particular eye for nodes of ethical concern.
 Her scholarship is enriched through interpreting social-cultural phenomena in a technological context, using an integrative form of philosophical inquiry.
 Her most recent line of inquiry takes a phenomenological approach to understanding interspecies communication.
 Her findings, to date, suggest the imperative to expand the ethical boundaries of engineering practice, deepening and broadening engineering knowledge to encompass consideration of life in the non-human world.
 To do so, she suggests, increases the likelilhood that engineers will be able to improve the prospects for humanity to live harmoniously on this planet.

-R. Berne has taught a variety of courses including: Ethics in Nanotechnology Development; Science Fiction and the Future: The Frankenstein Myth; and Gender Issues and Ethics in the New Reproductive Technologies.
+R. Berne has taught a variety of courses including: Ethics in Nanotechnology Development; Science Fiction and the Future: Gender Issues and Ethics in the New Reproductive Technologies; and Matters of Race in Engineering and Technology.
 Berne was awarded a National Science Foundation Career Award called "Ethics and Belief inside the Development of Nanotechnology," which supported her research from 2002-2007.
+She currently serves as PI on the Online Ethics Center (OEC), an NSF supported project.